The Essential Guide to Renting a Campervan in New Zealand

 The great New Zealand road trip is an awesome way to explore the country!
 Renting a campervan embodies the outdoors of New Zealand, which is essentially what travelling in New Zealand is all about.
 However, renting a campervan in New Zealand requires some planning to make your trip as awesome as possible.
-That’s where this essential guide to rential and campervan in New Zealand comes in!
+That’s where this essential guide to rental and campervan in New Zealand comes in!

 We’ll go through budgeting for a campervan rental, what restrictions you might find, where you can actually camp in a campervan, how to choose the right campervan vehicle for you, how to choose a rental company and finally, what to expect when booking and paying for your rental.
 With that, you’ll be ready to explore the landscapes, epic activities, wildlife and culture that New Zealand has to offer!

-Can you afford to rent a campervan in NEw Zealand?
+Can you afford to rent a campervan in New Zealand?

 Well, that would be helpful wouldn’t it?
 Like any trip, you need to budget, but perhaps even more so when campervan rental often has more costs than what meets the eye.
-Consider the following costs when budgeting for a campervan trip in New Zealand:
+Consider the following costs when budgeting for a campervan trip around New Zealand:

 - Transport to and from New Zealand – See How to Book a Cheap Flight to New Zealand